claudiamatosa/primes/README.md

 ## Testing

-This app contains some unit and end-to-end tests.
-In order to run them, follow [angular-seed's procedure](https://github.com/angular/angular-seed#testing).
+This app contains some unit tests.
+In order to run them, simply write:

+    npm test

+The test files are contained next to the code itself.

 ## Tools used